Sonophoto/PythonNotes/virtualenvTricks.md

 ***BUT:*** Remember, your "no library" versions will come back up with whatever libraries you do install in them if you do not explicitly delete them with pip...

-To maintain a specific virtual environment you should create a specific setup of virtualenv just for your project and keep all of your files in THAT directory with your requirements.txt etc.
+To maintain a virtual environment for a specific project, you should create a virtualenv just for that project and keep all of your files in _that_ directory with your requirements.txt etc.
-Activate this specific environment to work on that specific project.
+Activate _that_ specific environment to work on _that_ specific project in _that_ specific directory and then deactivate it before moving to the next project.
+You can of course use this technique to setup your project with a start and stop command.

-#It Works Great!
+#Enjoy!
+It Works Great!